serokell/blog-posts/introduction-to-doctests-in-haskell/article.md

 ```

+Our project is now ready for running doctests.

 ## Doctest libraries in Haskell

+There are two main doctest libraries in the Haskell ecosystem: `doctest` and `cabal-docspec`.
+The first one is older and more widely used, the second one is more performant and solves some of the issues of the first.
+In this article, we'll look at them both.

 ### `doctest`

-[doctest](https://github.com/sol/doctest) is one of the most commonly used and actively maintained libraries.
+[doctest](https://github.com/sol/doctest) is one of the most commonly used and actively maintained doctest libraries.
+At the same time, it has some drawbacks such as bad performance for large-scale projects and dependency on GHC as a library.

+#### How to use `doctest`

 To launch our doctest examples with it, follow the steps below: